leftCoast/LC_libraryDocs/README.md

 **1/11/2026**

 Well, the first pass is done.
 There is probably a lot of editing that could/should be done.
 Some bits are pretty thin.
-But, what's there, should accurate and up to dat with the curent code base.
+But, what's there, should accurate and up to date with the curent code base.
 Most of the libraries that needed attention, got it.
 Some stuff ended up getting rewritten.
 There was a bunch of Wokwi simulator examples written and linked in.
 That should be a real help.

 So go ahead and give it a look.
 If this stuff can help you with your projects, you are wlecome to give it a go.